jimenezcarrero/EdgeML-with-Raspberry-Pi/EXECUTORCH/README.md

 ![](./images/png/cam-setup.png)

-> We should see that we have the OV5647 cam installed.
+> We should see that the OV5647 cam is installed.

 Now, let's create a test script to verify everything works: